 In total we were away 17 nights so more than two weeks but not quite three.
 If I knew what I know now then I would extend our stay to the full three weeks.
-So I am going to tell you what we did, give you the highlights and suggest possible improvements in case someone else is planning a trip to Sri Lanka any time soon!
+So I am going to tell you what we did, give you the highlights and suggest possible improvements to a Sri Lanka travel itinerary for three weeks in case someone else is planning a trip to Sri Lanka any time soon!

 We travelled at the end of the south west monsoon season (May to August) and although still hot and very humid, we did have more grey days and less full sun, We had two short spells of very heavy rain but it is always over very quickly!
 You can read more about the best time to travel to Sri Lanka here.

 We split our holiday into three main parts:

 Negombo - this was our main base as it is near the airport and is a popular place to rest after a long flight or before returning home.
 Plus our family live and run their charity from here so it made sense!
 There was quite a lot to do in the town, it is full of good hotels and has easy access to other areas of Sri Lanka

 South Coast and National Park - from Negombo we drove down to Bentota, Galle, Mirissa for whale watching and Udawalwe National Park to see the elephants.